None of the recommendations that come from this process is "Greg's" personal views. This process is a comprehensive "Customer Listening Device".

 What does the executive team want the business to look like in the future?

-Business strategy influences decision making and prioritisation and this is why this document is strategic.
+Business strategy influences decision making and prioritization and this is why this document is strategic.

 Every change that comes from this process aligns with the future state of the business.